agyn-sandbox/pylint/doc/faq.rst

 * value of the PYLINTHOME environment variable if set

-* ".pylint.d" subdirectory of the user's home directory if it is found (not always findable on Windows platforms)
+* a platform-specific cache directory, following the XDG Base Directory specification (for instance ``~/.cache/pylint`` on Linux)

-* ".pylint.d" directory in the current directory
+* ``.pylint.d`` directory in the current working directory if the cache directory cannot be resolved

+When migrating from older versions, Pylint continues to read existing statistics from ``~/.pylint.d`` or ``./.pylint.d`` when ``PYLINTHOME`` is not explicitly set, but new data is written to the cache directory above.

 3.3 How do I find the option name (for pylintrc) corresponding to a specific command line option?
 --------------------------------------------------------------------------------------------------------